 Rocket Spanish is a pretty good course.
 It’s not my favorite, but it’s not bad either.

 For some people, it could be exactly what they’re looking for in a course.
-For me personally, I’d prefer to use something else.
+Personally, I’d prefer to use something else.
 It just wasn’t a great fit for my learning style.

-I like the fact that it provides a structured learning plan, forces you to speak throughout, provides lots of opportunities to review, and doesn’t shy away from the grammar.
+I like the fact that it provides a structured learning plan, forces you to speak throughout, provides lots of opportunities to review, and doesn’t shy away from grammar explanations/practice.

 But, I found the audio lessons to be really boring, the cultural lessons felt lazy, and I’m sure I’d eventually get tired of their review exercises.

-If you can push yourself to consistently use Rocket Spanish, you’ll definitely learn a lot.
+If you can push yourself to consistently use Rocket Spanish, I’m sure you’ll learn a great deal.
 I would just have a hard time getting myself to continually complete the lessons.

-In this review, I’ll share what exactly it’s like to use Rocket Spanish – the things that annoy me and what they do well.
+In this review, I’ll share what it’s actually like to use Rocket Spanish — the things that annoy me, and those that are done well.
 I’ll also include some possible alternatives.

-Typically, you’ll find between 4-6 interactive audio lessons, 4-6 language and culture lessons, and 2 survival kit lessons within each module.
+Typically, you’ll find between 4-6 interactive audio lessons and 4-6 language and culture lessons within each module, and 6-13 survival kit lessons per level.

 In total, there are over 200 lessons split between the three levels of Rocket Spanish.

-While these lessons won’t be enough to get you to fluency, you could likely reach a solid intermediate level.
+While these lessons probably won’t be enough to get you to fluency, you could likely reach a solid intermediate level with them.
 Of course, using Rocket Spanish in conjunction with some other tools would help you progress even faster.